 What Hats are Best for Hiking?

-The best hiking hats for women vary from warm winter hats to wide-brimmed hats for shade and sunburn prevention.
+Hiking hats for women vary from warm winter hats to wide-brimmed hats for shade and sunburn prevention.

 In the cold months, choose a warm fleece or synthetic fiber hat that is water resistant, warm and keeps your ears warm.

-In the summertime, choose between ball caps and trucker hats, wide brimmed sun hats, safari style hats, bucket hats and more.
+On summer days, choose between ball caps and trucker hats, wide brimmed sun hats, safari style hats, bucket hats and more.